phillip-alter/RPGInitiativeWeb/README.md

 ## Theoretical roadmap, in no particular order:

+* Add ability to change calendars to other popular settings, or add ability to make custom calendar
 * Reorganize and change the HTML so I can feel less bad about using someone else's code
 * Ability to change character portraits and have them save
 * Save names